2012 OneHockey AAA Tournament Rules

 1. The OneHockey Spring tournament is a non-sanctioned tournament.

+2. Tournament games: 2001,2002,2003 - 20 min periods (running time - each period's last 2 minutes will be stop time).
+1999-2000 - 2 x 20 min periods (running time - each period's last 2 minutes will be stop time) & 1 x 20 min stop time.
 One (1) thirty (30) second time out per team, per game.
-The ice will be resurfaced following the second period only.
+The ice will be resurfaced following the each game only.
 In the event of a six, (6) goal difference in the third period or an eight, (8) goal difference in the second period the clock will be running.
 Should the goal differential return to five, (5), regular play will resume.
 Game will be declared complete at any time a team obtains a ten (10) goal advantage.

 3. All teams should be ready to start games 20 minutes early.

 4. Home and visitor team is indicated on the schedule.
 OneHockey teams only have one set of jerseys, if jersey colors are similar; please send someone to the office in order to use our spare set.
 The referees will not give the home team the advantage of the last change.
 Only in the semi and finals will this be the case.

 5. All teams will be allowed a (3) minute warm up prior to games.